Rhea Chakraborty: Personal life

-Chakraborty started dating actor Sushant Singh Rajput in April 2019.
-She founded an artificial intelligence company called Vividrage Rhealityx in partnership with her brother and Rajput in September 2019.
+Chakraborty started dating actor Sushant Singh in April 2019.
 The couple moved in together in December 2019.
 On 14 June 2020, Rajput died by suicide at his home in Bandra, Mumbai, six days after she moved out.

 Death of Sushant Singh Rajput

 On 25 July, Rajput's family lodged a first information report (FIR) with Patna Police, where his father lives, alleging Chakraborty and several others of abetment of suicide, wrongful restraint, wrongful confinement, theft, criminal breach of trust, and cheating under various sections of the IPC.
 Rajput's father said in the FIR that Rajput had confided to his sister about Chakraborty threatening to make his medical receipts public and prove him mad; that Rajput was afraid Chakraborty would frame him for his secretary's suicide; and that before his day of suicide, Chakraborty took away all doctor's receipts.
 On 7 August, the Enforcement Directorate (ED) questioned Chakraborty and her brother over allegations of money laundering.
 On 19 August, the Supreme Court of India allowed the CBI to take control of the investigation.
 The Narcotics Control Bureau (NCB), India's national drug law enforcement agency, arrested Chakraborty on 8 September, charging that she and her brother had caused marijuana to be supplied to Rajput.

 On 6 October, Mumbai Sessions Court extended Chakraborty's judicial remand until 20 October, but a day later she was granted bail by the Bombay High Court.
 "Since she has no criminal antecedents," the high court ruled, "there are reasonable grounds for believing that she is not likely to commit any offence while on bail."
 Moreover, the high court rejected the NCB's theory that Chakraborty had harboured and financed Rajput's drug addiction, finding instead that she was not part of the chain of drug dealers involved in the case.
 "She has not forwarded the drugs allegedly procured by her to somebody else to earn monetary or other benefits," wrote Justice Sarang Kotwal."

 In March 2025, the CBI filed a closure report concluding that actor Sushant Singh Rajput's death in June 2020 was a suicide, absolving Rhea Chakraborty and her family of any involvement.